flycatchers-wrens

 You can shoot many frames before you can catch him sitting still.(October)

-House Wren (California)
+House Wren (Idaho)

 Nest in cavities & the male will make several nests to hopefully attract females.
-(April)
+(May)

 15. PICACHO PEAK